-The College achieved a response rate of 79% in the National Student Survey compared with the NI Sector average of 73% and a UK Sector average of 71%.
-The results released in early July show that 93% of all students that took part in the survey were overall satisfied with the quality of their course and the College.
+The National Student Survey results released in August 2024 show that 93% of all students that took part in the survey were overall satisfied with the quality of their course and the College.
 The NI sector outcome was 80%.
-Over 94% of our students confirmed they were able to contact staff when they needed to (NI sector average was 85%); over 92% confirmed their course developed their knowledge and skills needed for their future (NI sector average was 84%); and over 83% confirmed they were satisfied with the Mental wellbeing services offered NWRC (NI sector average 78%).
-Outcomes had improved on previous years and the College again achieved higher outcomes than the Sector average in all core questions asked of the students.
+Over 93% of our students confirmed they were able to contact staff when they needed to (NI sector average was 87%); over 97% confirmed their course developed their knowledge and skills needed for their future (NI sector average was 84%); and over 84% confirmed they were satisfied with the mental wellbeing services offered NWRC (NI sector average 82%).
+Outcomes had improved on previous years and the College again achieved higher outcomes than the sector average in all core questions asked of the students.
+College specific (optional questions with no sector benchmark) highlighted that of the NWRC HE students surveyed, 98% believed that as a result of their course they had improved career prospects with 100% of learners recognising that placement was valuable to their learning.

 A wide range of Learner Services are also available including careers advice and guidance, safeguarding and wellbeing, financial support and mentoring.
-NWRC was the first College to introduce Elemental - a model of social prescribing to support learners.
-Learners have the opportunity to participate in Skills competitions, international exchange programmes and avail of a range of scholarships.
+Learners have the opportunity to participate in Skills competition, international exchange programmes and avail of a range of scholarships.

-The College is committed to working with all of its stakeholders to improve the skills mix of the workforce in Northern Ireland and enhance the economic environment.
+The College is committed to working with all its stakeholders to improve the skills mix of the workforce in Northern Ireland and enhance the economic environment.